-At December 31, 2015, we had \$110.6 million in outstanding borrowings under our revolving credit facility, with a weighted average interest rate of 3.16%.
-Also, as of December 31, 2015, we had entered into a series of receive-variable, pay-fixed interest rate swaps to hedge the variability in the interest payments on 50% of the aggregate principal amount of the Regions Term Loan outstanding, beginning with a notional amount of \$67.5 million.
+At December 31, 2016, we had \$104.6 million in outstanding borrowings under our revolving credit facility, with a weighted average interest rate of 3.35%.
+Also we have entered into a series of receive-variable, pay-fixed interest rate swaps to hedge the variability in the interest payments on 50% of the aggregate principal amount of the Regions Term Loan outstanding, beginning with a notional amount of \$67.5 million.
 At inception, these interest rate swaps were designated as a cash flow hedge for hedge accounting.
 Our objectives in managing interest rate risk are to lower our overall borrowing costs and limit interest rate changes on our earnings and cash flows.
 To achieve this, we closely monitor changes in interest rates and we utilize cash from operations to reduce our debt position, if warranted.